Konstantin Mereschkowski: Symbiogenesis

 Mereschkowski argued that the cell organelles, the nucleus and the chloroplast, are the descendants of bacteria that evolved into an intracellular symbiosis with amoebae.
 His work was influenced by the French botanist Andreas Franz Wilhelm Schimper who had noted that chloroplasts resembled cyanobacteria.
 Mereschkowski's ideas are according to K. V. Kowallik "strikingly" reflected in the modern symbiogenesis theory developed and popularised by Ivan Wallin and Lynn Margulis, and now widely accepted.
 The modern view is that two endosymbiotic events did take place, one by incorporating bacteria that became the mitochondria of all eukaryotes, and another soon afterwards in the line that became the plants to form chloroplasts.

-Around the turn of the century, Mereschkowski formed a sizeable lichen herbarium, containing over 2000 specimens collected from Russia, Austria and around the Mediterranean.
+Around the turn of the century, Mereschkowski formed a sizeable lichen collection, containing over 2000 specimens from Russia, Austria and around the Mediterranean.
 The collection remains at Kazan University.
 It had recently been shown that each lichen species consisted of a mutualistic symbiosis between a fungus and one or more algae.
 This may have inspired his theory of symbiogenesis.
 Mereschkowski rejected Darwinian evolution, believing that natural selection could not explain biological novelty.
 He argued instead that the acquisition and inheritance of microbes was central.
 He was criticised and even ridiculed by other biologists, such as the Polish lichenologist Alexandr Alexandrovich Elenkin.